ribhavkhosla/Gizmo.com/README.md

 Ribhav Khosla 300087647

-The deliverable includes all the web pages for our project “Gizmo”.
+The deliverable 2 includes all the web pages for our project “Gizmo”.
 The webpages are made using HTML, CSS, and some javascript.
+Our work is in folder "Gizmo"

 **Table of Contents:**